 However, those desires are not easy as they sound to be implemented.
-Although President Soeharto has reigned in May 1998, the New Order did not end.
+Although President Soeharto has reigned in May of 1998, the New Order did not end.
 This is what Daniel S. Lev wrote in his article "Reformasi?."
 To what extent does his statement give a meaning?
 It is indeed true that only a little was done during the reform process in Indonesia instead of the widespread demand for political and legal reforms during the early New Order and the promise of the new regime that it would bring about such reforms.
 Subsequently, the political reform is a less likely agenda to do.
-To mention, courts, police and most bureaucratic offices which should be autonomous based on legal process are now deeply asleep in corruption practices.2
+To mention, courts, police and most bureaucratic offices which should be autonomous based on legal process are now deeply asleep in corruption practices.

-Apart from that, it is generally recognized that discussion on good governance is large and all encompassing.
-Nonetheless, everyone will have an assumption that establishing good governance in Indonesia requires not only encouraging and sustaining market competition in the economic sector or promoting efficient, accountable and transparent public administration but also participation of citizens in each state's policy making process.3 For the last, the participation does not merely mean taking a part in a political sector through democratic institutions, such as such as free and fair elections, political parties and parliaments.
-Yet, it is intended to people participating in civil society organisations and advocacy groups which become an effective instrument for influencing policies and overseeing government performance.4
+Apart from that, it is generally recognized that discussion of good governance is large and all encompassing.
+Nonetheless, everyone will have an assumption that establishing good governance in Indonesia requires not only encouraging and sustaining market competition in the economic sector or promoting an efficient, accountable and transparent public administration but also participation of citizens in each state's policy making process.
+For the last, the participation does not merely mean taking a part in a political sector through democratic institutions, such as such as free and fair elections, political parties and parliaments.
+Yet, it is

-1 See Dewi Fortuna Anwar (2001), "Pluralism and Good Governance" in International Journal on Minorities and Group Rights 8, pp. 17-18.
+&lt;sup>1 See Dewi Fortuna Anwar, "Pluralism and Good Governance" in International Journal on Minorities and Group Rights 8, 2001, pp. 17-18.

-2 Daniel S. Lev (2000), "Reformasi?" in Andi Faisal Bakti (ed), Good Governance and Conflict Resolution in Indonesia, Jakarta: Logos, p.
+&lt;sup>2 Daniel S. Lev, "Reformasi?" in Andi Faisal Bakti (ed), Good Governance and Conflict Resolution in Indonesia, (Jakarta: Logos, 2000), p.
 15.

-3 Asian Development Bank (1999), "Good Governance and Anti Corruption: The Road Forward for Indonesia", paper presented at the 8th Meeting of the Consultative Group on Indonesia, Paris 27-28 July, pp. 3-5.
+&lt;sup>3 Asian Development Bank, "Good Governance and Anti Corruption: The Road Forward for Indonesia", paper presented at the 8th Meeting of the Consultative Group on Indonesia, Paris 27-28 July 1999, pp. 3-5.